 Locker Rooms are provided for students to change from their school clothing into specific shop uniforms, students must wear the required school uniforms.
 This is a safety issue.
-We ask all students to use the changing facilities and quickly return to the classroom to maximize their training experience.
+We ask all students to use the changing facilities and quickly return to the classroom to maximize their training experience and minimize off-task behaviors.